 • “hearing their eyes move”

-Some people also reported a painful sensation, headache, or seizure-like feeling, but these were less common than other symptoms.
+Some people also reported a painful sensation, a headache, or a seizure-like feeling, but these were less common than other symptoms.

 However, some evidence has found that tapering does not guarantee that a person will not experience brain zaps or other withdrawal symptoms.
-That said, it can make it easier to cope with the change.
+However, it can make it easier to cope with the change.

 Experts recommend a gradual taper of antidepressants to minimize withdrawal symptoms and ensure that a person maintains good mental health as they stop taking the medication.